levibostian/pre-commit-hooks/README.md

 Custom hooks for [pre-commit](https://pre-commit.com/).

+*Note: This repo was created to create 1 script for `swiftformat`.
+But, [after realizing that the hook was already made before me](https://github.com/pre-commit/pre-commit.com/pull/369#issuecomment-663145738), this repo has no purpose.
+I am not deleting it, however, because if I need to create more hooks in the future, the repo is all setup for it.*

 | Hook id       | Description                                                                             |
 | ------------- | --------------------------------------------------------------------------------------- |
 | `swiftformat` | Format your Swift code with [SwiftFormat](https://github.com/nicklockwood/SwiftFormat). |